Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 Step 3.
 Produce a Budget and Action Plan

 How much does it cost to launch a spacecraft?
-For example, the average price for launching a Falcon 9 rocket is about $62 million per mission, and the NASA SLS system costs around $500 million to launch each time.
-The price depends on the objectives and resources that you use.
+For example, the average cost to launch a Falcon 9 rocket is about $62 million per mission, and the NASA SLS system costs around $500 million to launch each time.
+The cost depends on the objectives and resources that you use.

 After you’ve set a goal and selected the tools, it’s much easier to estimate your future eLearning investments.
 The expense sheets should include not only the cost of eLearning software, but also the salary for your team, investments in course development and, in some cases, buying new computers for your employees.